 (2) make sure their is first class insurance on the vehicle, and know your liabilities when you rent the vehicle

 (3) photograph the whole car upon getting it

 avoid large cities, esp.
 Bankok until you have a good deal of expertise

 (4) have the phone number of a thai lawyer in thailand with you

 (5) avoid driving on the highways at night

-courtesy of Your Thai-ness Tour & Travel almost 4 years ago
+courtesy of Your Thai-ness Tour & Travel about 4 years ago